Early Life and Education of Mark Rutte: A Complete Timeline

 April 1988: Death of Izaäk Rutte

-In 1992, Mark Rutte obtained an MA degree in history from Leiden University.
+In 1992, Rutte obtained an MA degree in history from Leiden University.

-In 2014, The Hague hosted a Group of Seven special meeting after the Malaysia Airlines Flight 17 was shot down in Ukraine, which had 193 Dutch nationals aboard.
+In 2014, The Hague hosted a Group of Seven special meeting after the Malaysia Airlines Flight 17 was shot down in Ukraine, which included 193 Dutch nationals.

 May 2020: Death of Hermina Cornelia Dilling

-Hermina Cornelia Dilling, Mark Rutte's mother, died in May 2020.
+In May 2020, Hermina Cornelia Dilling, Mark Rutte's mother, passed away.

 Before moving to Brussels in 2024 following his appointment as Secretary General of NATO, Rutte lived in an apartment in Benoordenhout, a neighbourhood of The Hague, for several decades.